Art-A-Hack/art-a-hack.github.io/app/_posts/2018-01-28-results-coming-together-day-four.markdown

 ---
-layout    : post
-title     : "Results Coming Together on the Fourth Day of Co-Working" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2018-cyfest-week-4.jpg
+title : Results Coming Together on the Fourth Day of Co-Working image : /images/og/2018-cyfest-week-4.jpg
 ---
 Diligent work and problem-solving resulted in major progress during the fourth day of hacking.